False Statements and Fraudulent Debt Collection

 federal court

-updated.
 Moral?
-Lawyers are not in the habit of
+Lawyers are not in the habit

-make promises to pay and do not send partial payments
+lawyer.
+Do not send partial payments

 without receiving competent legal advice.
+Making

 Humiliating Envelopes